Dharsanrameshkumar/4.Execution_of_NetworkCommends/README.md

 # 4.Execution_of_NetworkCommands
+## AIM :
-## AIM :Use of Network commands in Real Time environment
+Use of Network commands in Real Time environment
 ## Software : Command Prompt And Network Protocol Analyzer
 ## Procedure: To do this EXPERIMENT- follows these steps:
 <BR>